-Please read the text below to learn about the history of StorkJet, immediate company’s plans and some details about our AdvancedAPM.
+Please read the text below to learn about the history of StorkJet, the immediate company’s plans, and some details about our AdvancedAPM.

 Renata Niedziela, Managing Director, StorkJet, Shares the story behind the most precise Aircraft Performance Monitoring based on QAR data and machine learning

 Renata Niedziela is the Managing Director at StorkJet.
 She is leading a team implementing the new approach to Aircraft Performance Monitoring.
 Her adventure in aviation started by programming her own QAR raw data reader and associated analytics tools.
 Renata holds a master’s degree from AGH University of Science and Technology in Cracow in software engineering and an MBA at the Cracow University of Economics.

 Aircraft IT: Your name, your job title, and the name of the business?

 RN: During studies, I received a request to develop a QAR raw data reader and group of tools enabling analytics of retrieved data.
 I already saw huge potential in those data.
 After gaining commercial experience, I finally established StorkJet.
 It was exactly 5 years ago.
 Our goal is to help airlines reduce fuel consumption and carbon footprint.
 Year by year, we have been expanding our team with new members: performance engineers, pilots, and data scientists whose knowledge and passion allowed us to spread wings.
 In order to develop such comprehensive software, capable of recreating tail-specific aircraft performance model, a lot of R&D had to be done.
 Thankfully our potential was recognized by European Union who awarded us with research grants and enabled mastering of this technology.

 Aircraft IT: What is the attraction of aircraft-related software?